Bay Garnett: Career

 After studying art history and modern history at the University of Exeter, Garnett gained initial experience in galleries such as the Peggy Guggenheim Collection in Venice, Pace Wildenstein in New York and working for photographic agency Art Department.

 In 1997, Garnett co-launched the New York version of underground, anti-fashion magazine Cheap Date, started in London in 1997 by Kira Jolliffe, which won them the title 'thrift pioneers', and proclaimed Garnett a spokesperson for second hand and vintage fashion.
-The magazine had contributors such as Anita Pallenberg, Chloe Sevigny, Liv Tyler and Debbie Harry.
+The magazine had contributors such as Anita Pallenberg, Chloë Sevigny, Liv Tyler and Debbie Harry.
 It ceased publication in 2005, but Bay Garnett went on to co-edit the 2007 book Cheap Date Guide to Style, a compilation from the magazine.

 From 2002 to 2004, she was Style Director for British designer Matthew Williamson, and continues to be a Contributing Fashion Editor for British Vogue and a consultant to Louis Vuitton amongst other projects.
 In 2004, she designed a limited edition range for Topshop and consulted for the label Chloé.
 While there, the Bay bag was developed and became one of its most successful bags.

 Garnett has collaborated with photographers including Juergen Teller, Bruce Webber, Craig McDean, Nick Knight and David LaChapelle.
 She also worked on a digital film for Louis Vuitton with Sam Taylor-Johnson.
 Her work has been featured in various publications and print advertising including British Vogue, Italian Vogue, V Man, 25 Magazine, Selfridges, Centrefold Magazine, Lula Magazine, Solange Azagury-Partridge, and Stylist.

 In 2013, Garnett took part in a joint exhibition with her partner, photographer Tom Craig (photographer), at the Vogue Festival in London.

 Garnett is the Senior Fashion Advisor for Oxfam, and has led their runway shows during London Fashion Week in 2017 and 2019.
 This is part of the LFW schedule, and is uniquely styled by Garnett out of purely second-hand items donated to Oxfam.
 She also works with Oxfam on their Secondhand September campaigns.